PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ### Environment Variables
 KME3 can be configured using environment variables.
 You can view a list of them at [Environment Variables](docs/ENV.md)

+### Port Forwarding
+If you haven't already make sure that you are forwarding the 4 ports you have inside your config by default these ports are 42127, 14219, 9988, and 80 however you can change all of these except redirector port.
+Search online for guides on port forwarding for your specific router